top of page

 RIO mortgages let you access the equity in your property without giving up homeownership.
 You can use the funds for:

-Helping your children with key financial milestones, like buying their first home or paying for education.
+• Helping your children with key financial milestones, like buying their first home, paying for education or maybe towards their wedding.

 2. Fixed Interest Rates

-Many RIO mortgages come with fixed interest rates, giving you predictable monthly payments.
+Many RIO mortgages come with fixed interest rates, giving you a known monthly payment.
 This stability is especially helpful during retirement when your income is often fixed.

 3. Inheritance Potential

-Compared to lifetime mortgages, RIOs can help you preserve more home equity, leaving a larger inheritance for your family.
+Compared to lifetime mortgages, RIOs can help you preserve more home equity, safeguarding more of your hard earned asset for family when you're no longer around.

 4. Portability

-Most RIO mortgages let you move home and transfer your loan, giving you flexibility if you’re planning future moves.
+Most RIO mortgages let you move home and transfer your loan, giving you flexibility if you’re planning to move home in the future.

 5. Lower Interest Costs